nathanmarz/specter-wiki/Using-Specter-Recursively.md

 Here, the function definition *calls itself* with the symbol `factorial`.
 You still supply input - the value x - but producing the function's return value requires calling the function itself.

-So there are two elements to basic recursion: a name or symbol for the recursion point or function, and input arguments.
+We can see that there are up to three elements to basic recursion:
+  * a name or symbol for the recursion point or function (defn function-name)
+  * optional input arguments
+  * the body of the recursion - what you **do** recursively - and, at some point, calling the function by its name

 # Using Specter Recursively